CompositeLizard/supreme/notes/ML_Ma/Lec2.md

 ## 8) Our Goal: Learn a Hypothesis (h)

-Going back to the abstraction: we want a hypothesis (h) that maps from lot area (or square footage) to sale price.
-That is, you show me the input (x), and I output a predicted price (h(x)).
+Going back to the abstraction: we want a hypothesis $h$ that maps from lot area (or square footage) to sale price.
+That is, you show me the input $x$, and I output a predicted price $h(x)$.

 There are infinitely many possible functions that could do this—scramble, memorize, or consult an oracle.
-So we need a representation for (h) that restricts the class of functions we consider.
+So we need a representation for $h$ that restricts the class of functions we consider.

 ## 9) The Linear Model: A First Restricted Hypothesis Class

 We’ll start with a class of models called “linear.”
 If you’re a stickler, you’ll notice this is technically an affine function; I’m going to allow that mild abuse of language for now.

-With one feature (x_1) (say square footage), the model is:
+With one feature $x_1$ (say square footage), the model is:

 $h(x) = \theta_0 + \theta_1 x_1.$